Yemen raid: Daughter of Anwar Al-Awlaki reported killed

 The raid also resulted in the death of US Navy SEAL Chief Petty Officer William "Ryan" Owens who was fatally wounded in a firefight that saw three other US service members wounded and 14 al Qaeda fighters killed.

-Initial reports conducted by the elite special operations force that carried out the mission found no evidence of civilian casualties but a US official told CNN that subsequent intelligence led the military to believe that there was a high likelihood that some civilians were killed.
+Initial reports conducted by the elite special operations force that carried out the mission found no evidence of civilian casualties, but a US official told CNN that subsequent intelligence led the military to believe that there was a high likelihood that some civilians were killed.

 The official added that during the gun battle, al Qaeda fighters took up firing positions on the roof of a nearby building and that the US troops came under fire, calling in an airstrike against the building which likely led to the civilian casualties.